2024–25 Adana Demirspor season: Start of season

 Adana Demirspor started the 2024-25 season with an away match against Fenerbahçe, which they lost 1-0.
 The most notable aspect of Adana Demirspor's performance in the match was the inclusion of 15-year-old goalkeeper Deniz Eren Dönmezer in the starting lineup.
 In the following three matches, the team only obtained one point in their away match against Kasımpaşa.
 They remained at the bottom of the league after the first four weeks prior to the national match break between 2 and 15 September 2024.

 Another key issue was whether the requisite payments would be made to lift the transfer ban imposed on the club prior to the summer transfer board, which closed on 13 September 2024.
 Despite repeated calls from fans via social media, President Murat Sancak was unable to lift the ban and declared it to the public one day before the transfer period ended.
 As a result, the club started the new season without making any new transfers.
 Due to difficulties in making payments, some players (Milad Muhammedi, Edouard Michut) who were in the squad for the Fenerbahçe match in the first week left the team in other weeks.
 Consequently, until the interim transfer period at the end of the first half, Adana Demirspor began competing with a limited squad comprising primarily youth and loan players from previous seasons.
-He was able to get only 1 point in the first 6 weeks of the season and the club announced that they parted ways with Valkanis on 23 September.
+Valkanis was able to get only 1 point in the first 6 weeks of the season and the club announced that they parted ways with Valkanis on 23 September.